Real Estate Sales Contracts: Everything You Need to Know

 - A liquidated damages clause stating that the home seller must pay a certain amount of money to the buyer for each day that the date for moving into the house is delayed

 If you need help with drafting a real estate sales contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.